TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 For a more complex problem, such as the one that follows, you use the Advanced Editor.

 #.
-Follow steps 1-3 for creating the problem in the :ref:`Simple Editor<Use
+Follow the steps for creating the problem in the :ref:`Simple Editor<Use
    the Simple Editor to Create a Numerical Input Problem>`.
 #.
-Select **Advanced Editor**, and then replace the existing XML with your own
+Select **Advanced Editor**, and then edit the XML to add the tags and
-   marked up text.
+   attributes you want.
 An example follows.

 **Problem Code**: